 Do you have fine lines, age spots, uneven skin coloration, large pores, or acne scarring?
 If so, you may be a candidate for a Fraxel laser treatment.
 Fraxel was the first laser skin resurfacing treatment to come on the market, and is still one of the most popular.
-There are three Fraxel laser treatments, each at varying levels of intensity.
-At MI Skin Dermatology Center, our expert dermatologists will discuss if a Fraxel treatment is right for you.
+There are three Fraxel laser treatments with varying levels of intensity.
+When you consult with us for a treatment with Fraxel laser here in Washington, D.C., our expert dermatologist Dr. Melda Isaac will help you determine if you’re a candidate.

 What is Fraxel?